KTrain5169/unpacker/README.md

-# MC Modpack Downloader
+# unpacker - a Minecraft modpack extractor

-This is a "simple" modpack downloader for Minecraft, written in Python.
+This is a "simple" modpack downloader & extractor for Minecraft, written in Python.

 ## Supported formats

-Currently, the only supported pack specification is Modrinth's mrpack format, but support for CurseForge modpacks is likely to come at a later date.
+Currently, the only supported pack specification is Modrinth's mrpack format, but support for CurseForge modpacks *might* come at a later date.
 Other pack forms may be considered.

 ## How does this work?